nilsmango/project7III/content/tap/manual/_index.md

 Tap also has one extra view which are customizable encoder pages to control about anything that accepts MIDI CC: [Encoders](#encoders-view).

 ### Options
-Tap `Connected to Ableton Live` and then `Play Tap` to play Tap.
+Tap `Try to connect to Ableton Live` and then `Play Tap` to play Tap.
-Tap `Test Tap without connection` to explore Tap without connection.
+Tap `Test Tap without Connection` to explore Tap without connection.
-Tap `Encoders` to get to the stand-alone encoders interface.
+Tap `Start Encoders` to get to the stand-alone encoders interface.
 You can change the order of view switching and set the default quantize settings.

 ### Main Views